MH Wilds

 - Apply Coatings to Arrows for added effects

-Shoot from Critical Distance
+Shoot From Critical Distance

 Too Close Or FarCritical DistanceOut of Range